jeqcho/in-context-language-learning/30-Jan-20/README.md

 # Feb 12

-There's a diff in std between heck the reset cache test every 2 epoch vs reset cache every 1 epoch, so reset_cache didn't achieve what we have hoped.
+There's a diff in std between the reset cache test every 2 epoch vs reset cache every 1 epoch, so reset_cache didn't achieve what we have hoped.

 Another experiment: run a run with very minimal training vs very minimal training + extensive test, and see if their test loss differs.
 If not, then it is probably safe.